Virtual creator identities with names, roles, visual direction, tone, and audience positioning.

 Why use a virtual influencer instead of a human influencer?

 Virtual influencers give brands more control over timing, format, visuals, localization, and campaign continuity.
 Human influencers can still provide audience trust; virtual creators are strongest when consistency and production speed matter.
+Many brands run both: a human creator for reach, a virtual one for always-on content.